 If a dissertation uses previously copyrighted material beyond fair use, the dissertation author must obtain written permission from the copyright holder to include this material in the dissertation.

 The University of Chicago Copyright Information Center discusses copyright law and provides guidance.
+The Library's Guide to Fair Use supports fair use at the University of Chicago.

 Thesis advisors and faculty in the various schools and departments will provide assistance with copyright issues, but students may find some of the following resources helpful as well.